CommodoreOS/PCUAAE/README.md

 I call them Modes cause RGL added to THEC64 - Carousel Mode, Classic Mode and Boot Mode so that gave me the idea and they are like modules, part of a module progream that has other modules added to it, to give it more functionality.

-Run the Mode Setup.exe by double clicking on its setup file and then click on browse to find the USB Stick you want to use PCUAAE on, and then click on Extract button and then click on Extract button to start the install and wait for it to finish, once finished it will disappear.
+Run the Mode Setup.exe by double clicking on its setup file and then click on browse to find the PCUAAE USB Stick you want to use the Mode on, and then click on Extract button to start the install and wait for it to finish, once finished it will disappear.

 Modes can be downloaded from PCUAAE v1.0.7 release... https://github.com/CommodoreOS/PCUAAE/releases/tag/PCUAAEv1.0.7